Tehri Dam: History

-A preliminary investigation for the Tehri Dam Project was completed in 1961 under Jawahar lal Nehru's ministry's and its design was completed in 1972 with a 600 MW capacity power plant based on the study.
-Construction began in 1978 after feasibility studies but was delayed due to financial, environmental and social impacts.
+A preliminary investigation for the Tehri Dam Project was completed in 1961 under Jawahar lal Nehru's ministry, its design was completed in 1972, with a 600 MW capacity power plant based on the study.
+Construction began in 1978 after feasibility studies but was delayed due to financial, environmental, and social impacts.

 In 1986, technical and financial assistance was provided by the USSR, but this was interrupted years later with political instability.
 India was forced to take control of the project and at the first, it was placed under the direction of the Irrigation Department of Uttar Pradesh.
 However, in 1988 the Tehri Hydro Development Corporation was formed to manage the dam and 75% of the funding would be provided by the federal government, 25% by the state.
 Uttar Pradesh would finance the entire irrigation portion of the project.